elbb/bb-gitversion/README_CICD_INTEGRATION.md

 The pipeline can create two resulting docker images:

-1. For your specified target branch with versioning information, either with tag `FullSemVer` for `master` or `InformationalVersion` for every other branch.
+1. For your specified target branch with versioning information, either with tag `FullSemVer` for `master` or `InformationalVersion` for every other branch (see <https://gitversion.net/docs/more-info/variables> for further information on SemVer)

 2. For your specified release branch with tag `latest`